mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Magazine
 Cost Quickdraw Traits
-Guardian
-(ball)
+Guardian (ball)

 9 275m 4D 10.3 Cr4520 45 Cr270 -4 Auto 3, Inaccurate
--1, Physical Signature
+-1, Physical Signature (normal), Zero-G,
-(normal), Zero-G,
-Guardian
-(explosive)
+Guardian (explosive)

 9 250m 6D 10.3 Cr4520 45 Cr1400 -4 Auto 3, Inaccurate -1,
 Lo-pen 2, Physical
 Signature (normal),
 Zero-G
-Guardian
-(HEAP)
+Guardian (HEAP)

 9 250m 4D 10.3 Cr4520 45 Cr2300 -4 AP 4, Auto 3,
 Inaccurate -1,
-Physical Signature
-(high), Zero-G
+Physical Signature (high), Zero-G

 TACTICAL SYSTEMS INCORPORATED

 SQUADMATE BATTLE RIFLE

-Like many weapons from DMS, the Solo is a 'problem- solver' – in this case the problem being armored troops and light vehicles.
+Like many weapons from DMS, the Solo is a 'problem-solver' – in this case the problem being armored troops and light vehicles.
 It is very finely made at TL14, to the closest tolerances and with great attention to detail.
 The designers wanted to create a powerful and accurate